TASC: Task-Aware Shared Control for Relational Telemanipulation: Abstract

 \section{Abstract}

-We present TASC, a \underline{T}ask-\underline{A}ware \underline{S}hared \underline{C}ontrol framework for teleoperated manipulation that infers task-level user intent and provides assistance throughout the task.
-To support everyday tasks without predefined knowledge, TASC constructs an open-vocabulary interaction graph from visual input to represent functional object relationships, and infers user intent accordingly.
-A shared control policy then provides rotation assistance during both grasping and object interaction, guided by spatial constraints predicted by a vision-language model.
-Our method addresses two key challenges in general-purpose, long-horizon shared control: (1) understanding and inferring task-level user intent, and (2) generalizing assistance across diverse objects and tasks.
-Experiments in both simulation and the real world demonstrate that TASC improves task efficiency and reduces user input effort compared to prior methods.
-To the best of our knowledge, this is the first shared control framework that supports everyday manipulation tasks with zero-shot generalization.
+We present TASC, a \underline{T}ask-\underline{A}ware \underline{S}hared \underline{C}ontrol framework for relational telemanipulation that infers task-level user intent and provides assistance from motion-only input.
+To support prehensile relational tasks without predefined templates, TASC constructs an open-vocabulary interaction graph from visual input to represent functional object relationships, and infers user intent accordingly.
+A shared control policy then provides assistance during both grasping and object interaction, guided by spatial constraints predicted by a vision-language model.
+Our method addresses two key challenges in relational telemanipulation under shared control: (1) task-level intent inference from low-level motion commands, and (2) generalizable assistance across diverse objects and tasks.
+Experiments in both simulation and the real world demonstrate that TASC improves task efficiency and reduces user input effort compared to prior methods, while enabling zero-shot generalization across diverse relational telemanipulation tasks.
 The code that supports our experiments is publicly available at \href{https://github.com/fitz0401/tasc}{https://github.com/fitz0401/tasc}.